Reception 2019 - 2020

 Your child should have received their free book bag.
 Please make sure this comes in to school every day.
 The book bag will contain a reading book and planner.
 Please write any messages you have for myself, in the planner, and record when you have heard your child read in here also.
 You should be reading with your child every night.
 There is a space at the end of each weekly page, for you to sign your child’s planner.

-Each morning we have ‘carpet time’.
-This starts with registration, listening to any ‘news’ your child may like to share, and a daily ‘Read Write Inc. session (phonics), where we learn a different sound every day, then learn to blend those sounds together to eventually be able to read words independently.
+Each morning starts with 'dough disco'.
+We exercise using dough to strengthen the muscles in our hands so that we become AMAZING writers!
+We enjoy daily ‘Read Write Inc. session (phonics), where we learn a different sound every day, then learn to blend those sounds together to be able to read words independently.

-After carpet time is over, the children are then given ‘free choice’ around the classroom (or outdoors if they prefer), with adult directed tasks available also.
+After carpet time is over, the children access the provision around the classroom (or outdoors if they prefer), with adult directed tasks available also.

-Snack is available throughout the day, as and when children want it.
-Milk, water and healthy snacks are on offer for the children.
+Snack is available throughout the day, as and when the children want it.
+Milk, water and healthy snacks are on offer for the children, along with 'special snack' every Thursday.

-Children may access the outdoor area as and when they choose throughout the day, We have a range of activities available outdoors and in the process of developing our outdoor area.
-We have lots of ideas to enhance out outdoor learning environment.
+Children may access the outdoor area when they choose, throughout the day.
+We have a range of activities available outdoors and are in the process of developing our outdoor area.
+We have lots of ideas to enhance our outdoor learning environment.

 Our ‘Mud Kitchen’ is one of the most popular areas.
 We provide waterproof jackets and pants for the children to put on if they want to play in the mud kitchen.

-Please provide wellies for your child (with their name in), which can be kept in the cloakroom for them to put on if the weather in bad.
+Please provide wellies for your child (with their name in), which can be kept in the cloakroom for them to wear if the weather in bad.

-The children go for their dinner at 11:30.
-Myself, Miss McLoughlin and Mrs Brown stay with the children while they are eating their dinner.
-We teach them table manners and how to use a knife, fork and spoon correctly.
+The children go for their dinner at 11:45.
+Myself and Miss McLoughlin stay with the children while they are eating their dinner.
+We model and encourage table manners and how to use a knife, fork and spoon correctly.
 The children go on to the infant playground at 12o’clock.
 Dinner time ends at 1pm.

 Come and See/Collective Worship

 In the welcome pack you received when your child got a place at Holy Cross, there was a form for you to sign which granted permission for your child to take part in trips within our local area.
-We often walk to Central library, in the town centre, and sometimes down to Foster’s Field (a large, enclosed field shared between Holy Cross and Parish School).
-There will be other trips through out the year, along with ‘treat days’ at the end of each term.
+There will be out of school trips planned throughout the year, along with ‘treat days’ at the end of each term.
 We will sometimes ask for help from parents for our trips.

 I am sure your child will enjoy their time in Reception class.
-They have certainly made an excellent start and I am excited to see how they progress and grow throughout the year.
+They have certainly made an excellent start.
+We are excited to see how they progress and grow throughout the year.

 Files to Download